-The Jewish population in Argentina has fluctuated in numbers since its peak in the mid 20th century but the community has an endurable influence on the country’s culture, media and cuisine.
+The Jewish population in Argentina has fluctuated since its peak in the mid 20th century but the community continues to have an endurable influence on the country’s culture, media and cuisine.

-Synagogues and Judaic community organizations can also be found in a number of provincial capitals throughout the country.
+While Buenos Aires is the focal-point of Jewish life in Argentina, synagogues and Judaic community organizations can be found in a number of provincial capitals throughout the country.

 Jews in Sports, Film & TV in Argentina

-More than half of Argentina’s professional Jewish athletes have been football players.
+More than half of Argentina’s Jewish professional athletes were football players.
 Those who follow South American football will be familiar with Jose Peckerman, former Argentinos Juniors player and manager of Colombia’s national team.
 Another name is Juan ‘Juampi’ Sorin, former World Cup national team player and coach who currently works as an announcer for ESPN.

 Other prominent athletes include Olympic Bronze medal and World Cup winner in female field hockey, Giselle Andrea Kañevsky.
 She’s the granddaughter of Rabbi Chaim Kanievsky, one of the most prominent rabbinic authorities in Ultra-orthodox Judaism.